How much is Jobseeker’s Allowance: All About JSA

 If you’re struggling to find work, you may be able to claim Jobseeker’s Allowance (JSA).
 But what is JSA?
 How much could you get?
 How do you claim, and what if you’re working part-time or studying?

 Jobseeker’s Allowance is a fortnightly allowance to live off while you’re searching for a job (or trying to get more hours in your current job).
-To get JSA you need to be:
+There used to be two kinds, Income-based JSA and Contributions-based JSA, but now they’ve been replaced with the sexy and fun ‘New Style’ JSA.

 - 18 or over